Real Estate Services

-Osage Nation Real Estate Services (ONRES) provides oversight, monitoring, advice, and coordination for the protection, management, planning, conservation, development and utilization of over 135,000 acres of trust and restricted lands.
+Osage Nation Real Estate Services (ONRES) provides oversight, monitoring, advice, and coordination for protecting, managing, planning, conserving, developing, and utilizing over 135,000 acres of trust and restricted lands.

 ONRES facilitates land acquisitions (purchases), disposals (sales and gift deeds), land exchanges, rights-of-way, and easements for restricted and trust landowners.

-ONRES facilitates the assignment of lots in the Villages at Pawhuska, Hominy and Grayhorse.
+ONRES facilitates the assignment of lots in the Pawhuska, Hominy, and Grayhorse Villages.

-ONRES administers surface leases, including farming and grazing, business, and residential leases on restricted and trust lands.
+ONRES administers surface leases, including farming, grazing, business, and residential leases on restricted and trust lands.
 Business leases include but are not limited to, hunting, oil field sites, and commercial leases.

 ONRES facilitates the placing of purchased properties into trust status and assists with the management of restricted and tribal trust lands.

-ONRES provides direction and guidance for activities related to the planning, management, conservation, development and utilization of farmland and rangeland on restricted and trust lands.
-ONES conducts field inspections to ensure lessees follow conservation guidelines, such as weed control, fencing, water, and stocking rate.
+ONRES provides direction and guidance for activities related to the planning, management, conservation, development, and utilization of farmland and rangeland on restricted and trust lands.
+ONRES conducts field inspections to ensure lessees follow conservation guidelines, such as weed control, fencing, water, and stocking rate.

 ONRES participates in the BIA's Noxious Weed Program (Program) and submits restricted parcels for approval in the Program.